bmlindor/ttv_ss/AAREADME.md

 If number of independent samples for each walker >= 100, get results.
 09/22/2023 updated 12/13/2023
+12/18/23 : Somehow, routine with TTVFaster skips the transit for Venus (at t=14513.936223576813).
+1/09/24 : Added break to while loop.
+Now stopping before t0[end].
+Pre-2024 runs dont have this constraint, so they have   include a transit time after the end of our observation time (for each planet).
+Only noticed while comparing with NbodyGradient; and I'm not redoing the runs - since I don't think it would matter.
+%The values in parentheses are the actual transit counts, while the preceding values were including a transit time after the end of our observation' time.

 ##########################	Current State	##########################
 0).
 Updated TTVFaster to be compatible with Julia v1.3+ 1).
 With transit times of Earth & Venus, can constrain both of their masses